Mindgamesnl/OpenAudioMc/README.md

 - **Module**: Modules are jar files with extra content, features or scripts that modify default OpenAudioMc behaviour.
 Usually used to integrate with third party plugins.

 # Project structure
-- `plugin/` contains the plugin and framework source code
+- `OpenAudioMc/Plugin/` contains the plugin and framework source code
 - `client/` contains the source code, build scripts and assets of the production web client
-- `modules/jutils` contains legacy java libraries that are only used during migrations
-- `modules/migrator` contains the migrator that converts legacy MapDB database stores to Sqlite through Storm
-- `modules/parties` contains the module integrating with the official [Parties](https://www.spigotmc.org/resources/parties-an-advanced-parties-manager.3709/) plugin
+- `OpenAudioMc/OA-PartiesModule` contains the module integrating with the official [Parties](https://www.spigotmc.org/resources/parties-an-advanced-parties-manager.3709/) plugin
-- `modules/skywars` contains the module integrating with native Skywars game states ([Skywars Reloaded](https://github.com/lukasvdgaag/SkyWarsReloaded))
+- `OpenAudioMc/OA-SkywarsModule` contains the module integrating with native Skywars game states ([Skywars Reloaded](https://github.com/lukasvdgaag/SkyWarsReloaded))
+- `OpenAudioMc/OA-PaperUserAdapter` work-in-progress paper port for our user system, adding support for minimessage
-- `modules/vistas-server` a standalone OpenAudioMc installation that links over redis, for enterprise deployments with multiple bungee or lilypad proxies
+- `OpenAudioMc/vistas-server` a standalone OpenAudioMc installation that links over redis, for enterprise deployments with multiple bungee or lilypad proxies
-- `modules/vistas-client` a plugin runtime implementation for vistas, to hook into a redis based mesh network
+- `OpenAudioMc/vistas-client` a plugin runtime implementation for vistas, to hook into a redis based mesh network